-Alex’s passion for working with children began in high school and has continued to grow during her time in the Ingram Scholarship Program.
-Over the course of her first year at Vanderbilt University Alex became involved in many activities centered on helping young children through her involvement in several charitable groups in Nashville.
+Alexandra’s passion for working with children began in high school and has continued to grow during her time in the Ingram Scholarship Program.
+Over the course of her first year at Vanderbilt University Alexandra became involved in many activities centered on helping young children through her involvement in several charitable groups in Nashville.
 She spent much of her time at Susan Gray School and working with Nashville Mobile Market (NMM) and Habitat for Humanity.
-In all of these organizations, Alex was given the opportunity to help grow an organization and better understand the workings of non-profits.
+In all of these organizations, Alexandra was given the opportunity to help grow an organization and better understand the workings of non-profits.

 Throughout her sophomore year Alexandra continued her involvement with the NMM, serving as the Assistant Director of Community Outreach.
-Alex also began working with Vanderbilt WishMaker’s, the college branch of Make-A-Wish, as the Volunteer Coordinator.
-In these organizations, Alex is blessed to have the opportunity to both serve the community and lead her fellow students.
-In the fall, Alexandra will be serving as the Director of Community Outreach for the NMM and the Vice President of WishMaker’s.
+Alexandra also began working with Vanderbilt WishMakers, the college branch of Make-A-Wish, as the Volunteer Coordinator.
+Alexandra remained an involved member of both of these organizations during her junior year, serving as the Direct of Community Outreach for the NMM and the Vice President of Wishmakers.
+In these organizations, Alexandra is blessed to have the opportunity to both serve the community and lead her fellow students.
+Her work with these organizations this year has solidified her desire to pursue a career in nursing upon completing her undergraduate degree.

-Alex is honored to be involved in the Ingram Scholarship Program and is thrilled to see what is in store for her third year.
+Alexandra is honored to be involved in the Ingram Scholarship Program and is thrilled to see what is in store for her senior year.